 Reaching resolution through discussion

 Talking Works is an innovative dispute resolution service that offers routes to solutions through discussions in an assessment designed to deliver the best possible process to reach a desired outcome.
-This includes making use of mediation, collaborative, informal round tables, the use of experts on single/multiple issues, as well as looking at whatever capacity exists between the parties to discuss all or part of the issues directly.
+This includes using mediation, collaborative, informal round tables, using experts on single/multiple issues, and looking at whatever capacity exists between the parties to discuss all or part of the issues directly.
 An early assessment as to which approach best suits the needs of the case is extremely effective and vitally important.
 The principles behind Talking Works are based on the following:

 What Can Talking Works Do For You?